-The Arch of Constantine is the largest surviving Roman arch from imperial Rome and sits between the Colosseum and Palentine Hill.
+The Arch of Constantine is the largest surviving Roman arch from imperial Rome and sits between the Colosseum and Palatine Hill.

 Constructed in 315 CE, the Arch of Constantine commemorates Roman Emperor Constantine the Great’s victory over Maxentius at the battle of Milvian Bridge in Rome.

-Sitting next to both the Roman Forum and above the Colosseum is Palentine Hill.
+Sitting next to both the Roman Forum and above the Colosseum is Palatine Hill.

-Palentine Hill was once home to Roman Emperors and site of ancient palaces.
+Palentine Hill was once home to Roman Emperors and ancient palaces.

 You can tour this area for a fee and see what remains of the House of Augustus and the House of Livia.